Sumohit/gitprojectsearchapi/ReadMe.txt

-This is a take home test project of informatica.

 #Problem statement :-
 Write a REST service in Java which takes a language as input (e.g. rust, go, coffeescript, …) and provides a JSON output, listing all the projects that are using that language in GitHub